 “Therefore I will judge you, O house of Israel, each according to his conduct,” declares the Lord God.
 “Repent and turn away from all your transgressions, so that iniquity may not become a stumbling block to you.
 Cast away from you all your transgressions which you have committed, and make yourselves a new heart and a new spirit!
 For why will you die, O house of Israel?
 For I have no pleasure in the death of anyone who dies,” declares the Lord God.
 “Therefore, repent and live” (Ezek.
 18:4-32, emphasis added).

-It Couldn’t be More Clear
+It Couldn’t Be More Clear…

 First, note that God speaks of two categories of people in this passage—righteous and wicked.
 The righteous are characterized by obedience and the wicked are characterized by sin.
 The righteous are promised by God that they will live and the wicked are promised that they will die.

-If physical death and life were all that God had in mind in this passage, then it is quite obvious that the wicked man didn’t die immediately, as there existed the possibility that he might turn from his sins and live, as we just read.
+If physical death and life were all that God had in mind in this passage, then it is quite obvious that the wicked man didn’t die physically immediately, as there existed the possibility that he might turn from his sins and live, as we just read.
 In fact, in the final admonition in this passage, God pleads with sinful Israel to turn from all their sins so that they might live and not die.
 Thus we see God’s grace in His giving sinners an opportunity to repent, and His forgiveness granted to them when they do repent.

 But did God have only physical life and death in mind in this passage?
 Or did He perhaps have spiritual and eternal life and death in mind?
 As I have noted earlier, Jesus used the same phrase we’ve just repeatedly read in Ezekiel 18, “You shall live” to mean, “You shall inherit eternal life” when He spoke to an inquiring lawyer.

 Did God’s promise to the righteous that they would live have any application to what happened to them after they died?
 It is certainly reasonable to think so.
 Imagine a person who falls into the category, mentioned in Ezekiel 18, of one who is disobedient to God but who turns from his sins.
 He who was formerly wicked begins to obey God’s commandments.
 According to God’s promise through Ezekiel, that person is forgiven of his past sins, becomes righteous, and God is holding nothing against him.
 He, according to God’s promise, will live and not die.
 Yet we can be certain that he will eventually die physically.
 Thus, may not God’s promise to him that he will live and not die have something to do with eternal life?
-And are we to think that the possibility exists that such a righteous person might be cast into hell when he dies, even though he died in an obedient state, was forgiven by God of all his past wickedness and was declared righteous by God Himself?
+Additionally, are we to think the possibility exists that such a righteous person might be cast into hell when he dies, even though he died in an obedient state, was forgiven by God of all his past wickedness and was declared righteous by God Himself?
 Is it even remotely possible that God might say to such a person at his judgment, “You repented while you were on the earth, turning from your sins.
 I forgave you and declared you righteous.
 I promised you that you would live and not die.
 But My promise was only good until you died (which, incidentally, means I didn’t keep My promise to you).
-Now that you are dead, I’m going to cast you into hell forever.
+Now that you are dead, I’m going to cast you into hell.
 The reason is because you didn’t have faith, because salvation is by faith”?
-Isn’t such a thought absurd?
+Isn’t such a thought utterly absurd?

 If it is possible for such a repentant person not to have saving faith, may I ask, What would he have done differently if he would have had saving faith?